2channel

 The site was hosted and had its domain registration provided by Jim Watkins, based in San Francisco, California.
 In 2009, ownership of the site was transferred to Singapore-based Packet Monster Inc., under which Nishimura remained in control.
 In February 2014, Watkins seized the 2ch.net domain, taking full control over the website and assuming the role of site administrator.
 This has resulted in two textboards claiming to be the legitimate 2channel: 2ch.sc, owned by Nishimura through Packet Monster Inc., and 5channel (5ちゃんねる, go channeru), established in 2017 by redirect from the original domain and owned by Watkins through Philippines-based Loki Technology Inc.

-2channel and its successors are more controversial than other social media in Japan; they are extremely popular among Japan's extreme right-wing, known as the netto-uyoku, who post xenophobic comments, often targeting Koreans.
+2channel and its successors are more controversial than other social media in Japan; they are extremely popular among Japan's extreme right-wing, known as the netto-uyoku, who post xenophobic comments, often targeting Korean and Chinese people.
 Defamation is of particular concern; by August 2008, Nishimura had received more than one hundred lawsuits for defamatory comments left on the website.
-Announcements of crimes also have drawn scrutiny towards 2channel and its successors.
+Announcements of crimes also have drawn scrutiny of 2channel and its successors.
 In 2012, 2channel was accused by the Tokyo Metropolitan Police of allowing its platform to be used by amphetamine dealers, although no charges were filed.

-In September 2007, 2channel averaged over 2.4 million posts per day.
-As of July 2020, 5channel had 1,031 boards receiving around 2.7 million posts per day on weekends, with no growth since March 2016.
-Meanwhile, 2ch.sc then had 826 boards receiving around 5,700 posts daily.
+In September 2007, 2channel claimed over 2.4 million posts per day.
+As of July 2020, 5channel claimed 1,031 boards receiving around 2.7 million posts per day on weekends, with no growth since March 2016.
+Meanwhile, 2ch.sc claimed 826 boards receiving around 5,700 posts daily.